camunda/camunda-docs/docs/components/modeler/bpmn/events.md

 <div bpmn="boundary-events.bpmn" callouts="event1, event2" />

 A boundary event must be an intermediate catch event, and can be either interrupting (<span className="callout">1</span>)or non-interrupting (<span className="callout">2</span>).
-Interrupting means that once triggered, before taking any outgoing sequence flow, the activity the event is attached to is terminated.
-This allows modeling timeouts where we want to prune certain execution paths if something happens (e.g. the process takes too long).
+Interrupting means that once triggered, before taking any outgoing sequence flow the activity the event is attached to is terminated.
+This allows modeling timeouts where we can prune certain execution paths if something happens (e.g. the process takes too long).